ev0clu/patient-manager/README.md

 8. Run `npm run dev`
 9. Backend server running at `http://localhost:5000/`
-10. Run `npm run prisma:studio` if you would like to see the database content
+10. Run `npm run prisma:studio` if you would like to see the database content +1 If you want to reset the database run `npx prisma db seed` then seed the db again with `npm run prisma:studio`

 #### How to run backend test